Karla Sofen: Marvel Zombies

-Moonstone appears alongside the Thunderbolts in the "Dead Days" one-shot of the Marvel Zombies mini-series using her alias of Meteorite.
-She attacks Thor, pouncing on him but is stunned with a blast of lightning and then destroyed when Thor smashes her head.
+An alternate universe version of Karla Sofen / Meteorite appears in Marvel Zombies: Dead Days, where she is killed by Thor.

 Old Man Hawkeye

-In the miniseries Old Man Hawkeye, Moonstone was a member of the Thunderbolts who betrayed and killed the Avengers, and hid herself in the Canadian Rockies after disagreements with Baron Zemo.
-45 years later, she is met by Hawkeye and Kate Bishop in a village where Karla is worshipped for her immense powers, with her body severely decayed by the alien artifact that is the source of her powers.
-After a short discussion, Moonstone attempted to kill the Hawkeyes, but they managed to overload her moonstone, causing it to explode and kill Karla and her followers.
+An alternate universe version of Karla Sofen / Moonstone appears in Old Man Hawkeye.
+This version is a member of the Thunderbolts who betrayed and killed the Avengers.
+Following a disagreement with Baron Zemo, Moonstone hides in the Canadian Rockies.
+45 years later, she is met by Hawkeye and Kate Bishop in a village where she has been worshipped for her immense power, with her body severely decayed by the alien artifact that is the source of her powers.
+Moonstone attempts to kill the Hawkeyes, but they manage to overload her moonstone, causing it to explode and kill her and her followers.